voidlizard/fixme/README.md

 ;; yes, direnv and dist-newstyle are not in git typically

 ;; How many characters of hash to show?
-;; Fixme id is a 32-bytes cryptograpic hash from
+;; Fixme id is a 32-bytes cryptographic hash from
 ;; it's content and some context.
 ;; But it's big and inconvenient.
 So it's possible
 ;; to display and use only part of it.